Connect with others who understand.

 • Headache

 Ocular migraine symptoms can make activities difficult or hazardous.
-Balance and walking may become difficult and cause an increased risk of falling.
+Balance and walking may become challenging and cause an increased risk of falls.
 Activities such as driving and operating equipment may be dangerous while experiencing visual symptoms and should be avoided.

-Ocular migraines, like other migraines, are diagnosed by neurologists, based on symptoms, medical history, family history of migraine, and physical, eye, and neurological exams.
-When symptoms are unusually severe or complex, a brain scan may be required to rule out other problems that may be causing pain, such as a tumor or infection.
+Neurologists (brain doctors), ophthalmologists (eye specialists), and optometrists (eye care professionals) diagnose ocular migraines based on symptoms, medical history, and exams.
+When symptoms are unusually severe or complex, a brain scan may be required to rule out other problems that could cause pain, such as a tumor or infection.

 When visual disturbances with ocular migraine occur without head pain, symptoms usually resolve within an hour and do not require much treatment.
 People with migraine aura tend to benefit from basic remedies, such as: